-Whenever an adverse action (i.e., suspension without pay, disciplinary demotion, or disciplinary termination) is being considered against an employee, other than Department Head, consultation with the Human Resources Director and the City Administrator must take place before the adverse disciplinary action is taken.
+Whenever an adverse action (i.e., suspension without pay, disciplinary demotion, or disciplinary termination) is being considered against an employee-(i.e., suspension without pay, disciplinary demotion, or disciplinary termination), other than Department Head, consultation with the Human Resources Director and the City Administrator must take place before the adverse disciplinary action is taken.
 Whenever adverse action is being considered against a Department Head, the City Administrator must consult with the City Attorney and/or the City Council before the adverse disciplinary action is taken.
 In the event an adverse action is necessary against the City Administrator, City Attorney or City Clerk, such action will be determined and taken by the City Council, with or without consultation with any other parties.